flab-yehyafarhat/Reading-Group/Privacy/README.md

 privacy.
 Our auditing scheme requires minimal assumptions about the algorithm and can be applied in the black-box or white-box setting

+# Privacy Loss of Noisy Stochastic Gradient Descent Might Converge Even for Non-Convex Losses

+The Noisy-SGD algorithm is widely used for privately training machine learning models.
+Traditional privacy analyses of this algorithm assume that the internal state is publicly revealed, resulting in privacy loss bounds that increase indefinitely with the number of iterations.
+However, recent findings have shown that if the internal state remains hidden, then the privacy loss might remain bounded.
+Nevertheless, this remarkable result heavily relies on the assumption of (strong) convexity of the loss function.
+It remains an important open problem to further relax this condition while proving similar convergent upper bounds on the privacy loss.
+In this work, we address this problem for DP-SGD, a popular variant of Noisy-SGD that incorporates gradient clipping to limit the impact of individual samples on the training process.
+Our findings demonstrate that the privacy loss of projected DP-SGD converges exponentially fast, without requiring convexity or smoothness assumptions on the loss function.
+In addition, we analyze the privacy loss of regularized (unprojected) DP-SGD.
+To obtain these results, we directly analyze the hockey-stick divergence between coupled stochastic processes by relying on non-linear data processing inequalities.